mirsah91/repro-ai/README.md

 - Summarize a session across multiple MongoDB collections using a single endpoint.
 - Conversational interface that answers arbitrary questions about the session data.
+- Chat endpoint maintains conversation history, returning a `conversation_id` and the full transcript so clients can continue multi-turn investigations with minimal state management.
 - Automatically orders batched trace documents by `batchIndex`, merges them into a chronological view, and condenses oversized event payloads before handing them to the LLM.
 - Modular design that separates data access, orchestration, and language model integrations.